primeroIMS/primero-x-localized/docs/backup.md

         $ ./primero-x-localized/scripts/backup.sh <user>@<remote-host>:/home/<user>/backups

     Ensure that the backup directory on the remote machine exists.

+    If you are using a different port to connect to the remote machine, you can create an alias in the `~/.ssh/config` where you can specify all the required information (port, identity file).

 3. Create a cron job that will run the backup according to your backup strategy.
 For example if you want to run it every day at 1 am: